nathan-hahn/GME_Movement/README.md

 1. Data Merge
 Takes cleaned tracking datasets and merges into a single dataframe
-NOTE: Grumeti data is a 30-min intervals!!
+NOTE: Grumeti data is at 30-min intervals!!
 #TODO: Add the grumeti metadata in the GR cleaner code
 #TODO: Add region names to collar metadata - should be possible with DAS